Elementary Education Admission and Degree Requirements:

 *A minimum grade of “C” or better is required.

-In addition to the course requirements for each of the academic majors in arts and sciences listed above, students must complete thirty-seven (37) hours in professional education coursework.
-The successful completion of these courses in the following professional education general areas will result in eligibility to be teacher certified as a K-6 grade elementary in Connecticut:
+In addition to the course requirements for each of the academic majors in arts and sciences listed above, students must complete forty-one (41) hours in professional education coursework.
+The successful completion of these courses in the following professional education general areas will result in eligibility to be teacher certified for Grades 1-6 in Connecticut:

 AREA I: Foundations of Education